Adaptive Dynamic Sliding Mode Control of Soft Continuum Manipulators: Control Synthesis

-where $\bm{K}_D$ is a diagonal matrix with positive entries and $\bm{A}^{\dagger}(q)$ is the pseudo-inverse of the mapping matrix.
+where $\bm{K}_D>0$ is a diagonal matrix, and $\bm{A}^{\dagger}(q)$ is the pseudo-inverse of the mapping matrix.
 The estimated feedback-linearization terms in the control law can be computed using the regressor matrix $\bm{Y}$ introduced in \cref{eq:linear} as:

 Accordingly, the control law in \cref{eq:Jnt_controller} can be rewritten as: